keyban-io/sdk-js/packages/create-keyban-app/README.md

 1. **Click "Login"**.
 2. **Login** using the default pre-configured account.
-3. You will then see the basic information about your wallet, including your public key and balance on the Ethereum Sepolia testnet.
+3. You will then see the basic information about your wallet, including your public key and balance on the Polygon Amoy testnet.

 > **Note:** For this demo, no additional configuration or Auth0 account is needed as the app uses default credentials.